atabzo/atabzo/README.md

 }
 ```

----
+# Heyyy there!
+I'm Bhanu :)

 I'm currently in my gap year where I'm preparing myself for the university while occassionally exploring and dabbling myself in all sorts of stuff from art, writing, photography and programming.
 The idea of coding meaningful projects fasinates me and I totally love immersing myself into knowledge and learning new stuff.
-And well, since I'm on the timeskip arc I'll be staying low here for a while (need to prioritize the university entrance exam for now)
+And well, since I'm focusing on my entrance exam so until then I'll be staying low here but would make sure to be back once I get some time my sleeves.

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://linkedin.com/in/atabzo)
 [![Telegram](https://img.shields.io/badge/Telegram-2CA5E0?style=for-the-badge&logo=telegram&logoColor=white)](https://t.me/bhanupratapyadav)